SoEBeS/blog.soebes.io/content/posts/2023/06/2023-06-24-warnings-maven-3.9.md

   - maven-plugins
 ---
-You might be surprised that all of a sudden that some WARNINGs are being emitted by your Maven build (at the end) like the following:
+You might be surprised that all of a sudden that some WARNINGs are being emitted by your Maven build (at the end; Starting with Maven 3.9.1 and 3.9.2) like the following:
 ```
 ...
 [INFO] Finished at: 2023-06-24T20:14:18+02:00